PolinaPavlovich/CONCLUS/README.md

 We thank Dr. Nina Cabezas-Wallscheid from the Max Planck Institute of Immunobiology and Epigenetics in Freiburg for provided freedom, time, and support in working on the tool.

-We are grateful to Dr. Emmy Tsang from Embl Rome for useful discussion and idea for the algorithm.
+We are grateful to Dr. Emmy Tsang from EMBL Rome for useful discussion and idea for the algorithm.